How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Preliminaries

 There are two measures to be minimized in such an algorithm: (1) the \emph{error rate} for this workload (the percentage of HITs for which the algorithm outputs the wrong answer), and (2) the \emph{average cost} for this workload (the average cost per HIT paid to the workers by the algorithm).
 Formally this is a bi-criteria optimization problem.
 If all workers are paid equally, the average cost is simply the average number of rounds.

 \xhdr{Probabilistic Assumptions.} We model each worker's answer as a random variable over $S$, and assume that these random variables are mutually independent.
 We assume that the most probable answer is the same for each worker.
-For the purposes of this paper, the ``correct answer'' is just the most probable answer, and this is the answer that we strive to learn. \footnote{While the most probable answer may actually be false, we do not attempt to learn which answer is \emph{really} correct.
-Besides, it is not clear how to learn this from workers' responses on a particular HIT.}
+For the purposes of this paper, the ``correct answer'' is just the most probable answer, and this is the answer that we strive to learn.
 The difference between the probability of the most probable answer and the second most probably answer is called the \emph{bias} of a given worker on a given HIT.
 This quantity, averaged over all workers, is the \emph{bias} of a given HIT.
 A large bias (close to 1) corresponds to our intuition that the HIT is very easy: the error rate is very small, whereas a small bias (close to 0) implies that the HIT is hard, in the sense that it is very difficult to distinguish between the two most probable options.
 Here, our notion of easy/hard HITs is objective (reflecting agreement with majority), rather than subjective (reflecting workers' sentiments).
 Hereafter we use the bias of a HIT as a measure of its hardness.
 In particular, we say that HIT A is \emph{harder} than HIT B if the bias of A is smaller than the bias of B.

 \OMIT{